 Canvas is perceived by many people to be the best support for painting, but hardboard (or wood) should not be shunned.
-In fact, some would argue that it is a superior support to canvas for oils because, unlike canvas which is flexible, wood is rigid and this helps to prevent cracks in the oil paint.
+In fact, some would argue that it is a superior support for oils because, unlike canvas which is flexible, wood is rigid and this helps to prevent cracks in the oil paint.

 What Is Hardboard?